albertpark/multi-remote/README.md

 ## Introduction

-This script will help you setup for multiple remote servers for a repository.
+This script will help you setup multiple remote servers for the same repository.

 ## Installation